bburman/Twelve21.PasswordStorage/README.md

 For detailed help and options, add the --help option to the command line:

 ```
+# Either a local binary
 > dotnet run a2c -- --help
+# Or using Docker
+> docker run -it password-storage --help

 Usage:  a2c [options]